 - The name of your program or university will be noted on your Northwestern University official transcript.

-- If a grade of C- or lower was earned, the transcript will note "0" credit.
-An accompanying statement will be posted to the Northwestern transcript stating: "Study Abroad Course: No credit given for non-transferable grade."
+- If a grade of C- or lower was earned, or a course was taken pass/fail, the Northwestern transcript will note "0" credit and an accompanying statement will be posted stating: "Study Abroad Course: No credit given for non-transferable grade."

 - Courses that are transferred to your record are recorded initially as 100-level general elective credit (GEN_LA 1XX).
 If approved by your department or school as specific credit, courses may be denoted as either:

 - General departmental credit (e.g. PHIL 1XX, denoting general Philosophy credit at the 100 level), or

 - Northwestern-equivalent courses (e.g. PHIL 110-0, Intro to Philosophy or ECON 311, Intermediate Macroeconomics)